JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 @end
 ```

-The code is full of Objective-C attributes, which are intended to help use the framework from both Objective-C and
+Objective-C attributes in this code help use the framework from both Swift and Objective-C
-Swift languages. `DemoInterface`, `DemoClazz`, and `DemoObject` are created for `Interface`, `Clazz`, and `Object`,
+languages. `DemoInterface`, `DemoClazz`, and `DemoObject` are created for `Interface`, `Clazz`, and `Object`, respectively.
-respectively.

 The `Interface` is turned into `@protocol`, while both a `class` and an `object` are represented as `@interface`.
 The
 `Demo` prefix comes from the framework name.
 The nullable return type `ULong?` is turned into `DemoULong` in Objective-C.